dhellmann/pymotw/PyMOTW/cmd/index.rst

 Commands from sys.argv
 ======================

-If, instead of reading commands from stdin or a file, you want to process command line arguments to the program as a command for your interpreter class, that is also possible.
-In that case, you can call onecmd() directly, as in this example.
+You can also process command line arguments to the program as a command for your interpreter class, instead of reading commands from stdin or a file.
+To use the command line arguments, you can call ``onecmd()`` directly, as in this example.

 .. include:: cmd_argv.py
     :literal:
     :start-after: #end_pymotw_header

-Since onecmd() takes a single string as input, the arguments to the program need to be joined together before being passed in.
+Since ``onecmd()`` takes a single string as input, the arguments to the program need to be joined together before being passed in.

 ::